umd-ischool-inst326/inst326/README.md

 # inst326

-This repository contains public course materials for **INST326: Object-Oriented Programming for Information Science** at the University of Maryland.
+This repository contains public course materials for **INST326: Object-Oriented Programming for Information Studies** at the University of Maryland.

 You can find the public site at:

 https://umd-ischool-inst326.github.io/inst326/

 It is organized into weekly [modules] that have a suggested ordering but which can be reordered as desired.
 Each module contains an overview of the module's  learning objectives, presentation slides and exercises.
+We also have a private repository of exercises that are not for distribution on the public web.
+Please [get in touch] if you are interested in seeing those.

 ## Overview